k1ru/google/Readme.md

 # Configuration
 * Main configuration file is testng.xml which is located here: src\test\resources\testng.xml
 * You can perform initial setup of the test parameters like browser [chrome, firefox, ie], test suites to be executed and so on...

+# Test steps
+* Navigating to google.com and check page title
+* Verifying that search text area exists
+* Verifying that button "Search" exists
+* Performing search with google by pattern and checking results